All Episodes

 Oh, absolutely.

-And I I just think when you look at him and Romney, they're both blinking a lot, and that makes me think they're nervous.
+And I just think when you look at him and Romney, they're both blinking a lot, and that makes me think they're nervous.

-I I don't know if you caught up on that or saw that.
+I don't know if you caught up on that or saw that.

-Uh Newt always has his poise about him.
+Newt always has his poise about him.

 He's infallible in that.

-Um but I I think that I think Newt probably won the debate just from his confidence and sheer he he look seemed to outclass everyone else on the stage.
+But I think Newt probably won the debate just from his confidence and sheer.

-But I I think that uh I think this informs the guy.
+But I think that Sintorm's the guy.

 All right.